 Credit to Thomas Dugger Dick | Assistant Communications Director – 12thman.com

-The Aggies return to Ellis Field for Friday’s SEC opener against the Kentucky Wildcats.
-Match time is 7 p.m.
+The Aggies return to Ellis Field for Sunday night’s game against the No. 11 Arkansas Razorbacks.
+First kick is at 6 p.m.